JASA-Authors/LPMEUGS-experiments/README.md

 1. label.csv is the true label.
 2. data_breast.csv is the dataset.
 3. old.zip is the original format of the above two documents.

+### real-data-code

+The code to run the real data analysis for Figure 1-2 and Table 8.
+1. plots.R is to generate plots.
+2. real_data.R is to generate Table 8.